 Haze over Southeast Asia, Sentinel-3, OLCI, 14 April 2026

-This image was captured by the FCI instrument onboard Meteosat-12 on 17 March 2026.
+The main image was captured by the OLCI instrument onboard one of the Copernicus Sentinel-3 satellites on 14 April 2026.

 More info